FormaServe/python-todo/README.md

 Remember to activate it whenever you work on your project. 😊

+## Sponsoring

+If you've found this repository useful and it has helped you in your development journey, please consider showing your support. :heart: \
+A cup of coffee goes a long way in fueling my late-night coding sessions & your sponsorship can help ensure the longevity and improvement of this project.\:coffee: You can [Buy Me a Coffee](https://ko-fi.com/andyyouens) or check out the [Sponsorship](https://github.com/sponsors/AndyYouens) options available.\
+Every bit of support is greatly appreciated!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.